tobiaszwingmann/ai-for-data-analysts/README.md

-# AI For Data Analysts
+# AI For Data Professionals
 **How To 10x Your Data Analysis Productivity With (Generative) AI**

 This repository contains training material for the AI for Data Analytics workshop at Springboard RISE.